This post is a motivator for you to step up your Thai speaking game, because learning to speak Thai is a game-changer!

-When you are in Thailand, take a notebook out and about and write down the phonetic sound of new words you here, and also common signs so that you can improve your Thai alphabet skills.
+When you are in Thailand, take a notebook out and about so that you can write down the phonetic sound of new words you here, and also common public signs that will help improve your Thai alphabet skills.

-If you aren't in Thailand, book a couple of those Skype lessons on Fiver each week that I mentioned near the beginning of this post.
+If you aren't in Thailand, book a couple of those Skype lessons on Fiver each week that I mentioned earlier on in this post.
 That way you'll be able to get some regular time speaking with a native Thai.

-4. Take the bus and ask the driver in Thai to tell you when it is your stop.
+- Take the bus and ask the driver to tell you when it is your stop.

-8. Go into a bank, change money or withdraw and refuse to speak in English.
+- Go into a bank and change or withdraw money and don't speak in English.

-10. Order Thai food from a restaurant.
-First ask what they recommend, then ask if there are any specials today.
+- Order Thai food from a restaurant.
+First, ask what they recommend, then ask if there are any specials today.
 Then choose a dish and ask that it be made with no MSG, not too much salt and not too sweet, or whatever your preferences are.

 If you made it through that ,you are ready for The Bigger test!

-Get through this conversation and I’d say you’re fluent, or at the very least pretty damn good at speaking Thai!
+Get through this conversation and I’d say you’re on the way to being fluent, or at the very least pretty damn good at speaking Thai!

 Let's see if like Ajarn Adam you are ready for a TV appearance.
 Can you understand the conversation here?